Official Author Site

 it to be read aloud to preschoolers.

-and my autobiography.
-See the Essays tab at the top of this page for those online and the About tab for a complete
+See the Essays tab at the top of this page for links to those online and the About tab for

-Recently, I have edited many nonfiction anthologies for Greenhaven Press.
+Recently, I edited many nonfiction anthologies for Greenhaven Press.

 These appear under my name in book catalogs, but I merely chose the material